weavora/cody/mysql/index.md

 ## Column names

-1. All column names should be lowercased and use underscore(_) as separator
+1. All column names should be lowercased and use underscore(_) as a separator

   `id`, `first_name`

-2. Columns should have singular name
+2. Columns should have names in singular

    `name`,`file`,`local_path`

-3. We __DONT USE__ any magical abbrs and shortcuts
+3. We __DON'T USE__ any magical abbrs and shortcuts

   WRONG: `img`, `pc`, `articles_num`,